 Bomb Girls: A Documentary

-Coming to Bell Fibe Channel 1 and 1001
+Now Available on Bell Fibe TV1 Channel 1 and 1001!

 “Bomb Girls: Trading Aprons for Ammo” is available for purchase at your favourite book store (including Chapters and Indigo.)
 Copies can be found at Amazon or Dundurn as well.

 The vast majority of people who live in Ontario are unaware that an extensive abandoned tunnel system runs under the city of Toronto.
 During the Second World War, the Canadian government built a sprawling top secret munitions plant outside the city limits in the rural community of Scarborough.
 The plant, called GECO, comprised 346 acres, over four kilometres of tunnels, and 172 buildings (built in five months!)

 Bomb Girls:Trading Aprons for Ammo is a comprehensive, historical record of Canada’s biggest WWII munitions plant employing over 21,000 citizens, predominantly women, who courageously worked with high explosives around the clock over its four year history.
 The book offers a unique, intimate, and extraordinary glimpse into the lives and hearts of these dedicated Canadians.
 In-person interviews with the women who risked their lives every time they stepped onto the “cleanside” of the plant lend a personal, distinctive perspective to the book.
 Their stories reveal tenacity, dedication, patriotism, and resolve in a time when the concept of women working outside the home was a cultural anomaly.
 Bomb Girls captures, in a dramatic way, the dangerous work these brave young women performed.
 It’s imperative to pass along their enduring legacy to the generations to come.
 Bomb Girls can be purchased at Amazon and Dundurn or at a book store near you.